rhdunn/cmudict-tools/README.md

 	{"key1": ["value1", "value2"], "key2": ["value3"]}

+### CSV Metadata Description File

+This is a CSV document with the following minimal structure:

+	Key,Value
+	key1,value1
+	...
+	keyN,valueN

+Additional fields are ignored, but must have a unique title label.

+### RDF Metadata Description File

-A metadata description file is an RDF document (turtle, RDF/XML or N-Triples) using the SKOS ontology.
+This is an RDF document (turtle, RDF/XML or N-Triples) using the SKOS ontology.
 In order to parse these documents, the `rapper` tool is needed.

 A `key` is defined as a `skos:ConceptScheme` and a `value` as a `skos:Concept`.
 The labels are defined using `skos:prefLabel` predicates.
 A `value` is